aydincagatay/-CreatingChromosome/README.md

 # -CreatingChromosome
   Creating Chromosome; creates random numbers except first one and the last one.
-It helps the shortest path algorithms like Artificial Bee Algorithm etc.
+It helps the shortest path algorithms.
+It can be usefull for Artificial Bee Colony Algorithm etc.